thevickypedia/stock_monitor/README.md

 # Stock Monitor
-A report on the list of shares you have purchased
+Get notified when shares deceed the MIN value or exceed the MAX value you have set.

 Click to visit the AWS version [Black Pearl](https://github.com/thevickypedia/black_pearl)